 EU-US Privacy Shield Privacy Statement

-Innodata Inc., including its subsidiaries referenced below, (collectively “Innodata”) participates in the EU/US Privacy Shield Framework administered by the United States Department of Commerce regarding the collection, use and retention of personal information transferred from the European Union (EU) and the United Kingdom (UK)) to the United States in reliance on Privacy Shield.
+Innodata Inc., including its subsidiaries referenced below, (collectively “Innodata”) participates in the EU/US Privacy Shield Framework administered by the United States Department of Commerce regarding the collection, use and retention of personal information transferred from the European Union (EU) to the United States in reliance on Privacy Shield.
 Innodata has self-certified the Framework upon the terms set forth herein and is subject to the investigatory and enforcement powers of the US Federal Trade Commission or any other applicable authorized statutory body.
 To learn more about the Privacy Shield program, please visit: www.privacyshield.gov.